BoostGSoC14/boost.math/readme.txt

 This project is intended to add several new files to the existing file structure of Boost.Math.
 These new files contain implementations generalized hypergeometric functions.

+This project has a strong research character and the effort of finding practical computational methods will be just as large (or larger) than the resulting implementations in code.

 Upon successful completion of this project, some or all of the candidate files in this project may potentially be merged to and/or